jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

   share and the VIDPF proof.

-The verifiability properties are guaranteed as long as each Aggregator computes the same VIDFP proof.
+The verifiability properties are guaranteed as long as each Aggregator computes the same VIDPF proof.
 Note that One-hot Verifiability and Path Verifiability are not sufficient to ensure robustness of Mastic; we will also need to ensure that the `beta` chosen by the Client is "in range".
 We will rely on FLPs ({{flp}}) for this purpose. ({{MST23}} describe a simple `range(2)` check, but